 All letters and packages must be addressed using the format below.
-This includes outgoing and incoming parcels and letters and any online purchases delivered to the CIA.
+This includes outgoing and incoming parcels and letters as well as any online purchases delivered to the CIA.

 Name (as recorded with the Registrar's Office) The Culinary Institute of America 1946 Campus Drive Hyde Park, NY 12538